Board of Directors

 Mr. Lyons has been a member of the Board of Directors of Retrophin, Inc. since 2014 and assumed the role of Chairman in May of 2016.
 Previously, Mr. Lyons was the founding President and Chief Executive Officer of Neurocrine Biosciences from 1993 to 2008 and remains as a member of the Board of Directors.
 Prior to his work at Neurocrine, Mr. Lyons held a number of senior management positions at Genentech, Inc., including Vice President of Business Development and Vice President of Sales.
 Mr. Lyons currently serves as Chairman of the Board of Directors for Rigel Pharmaceuticals, Inc., a biotechnology company focused on developing drugs for the treatment of inflammatory/autoimmune and metabolic diseases.
-He also serves as a Director for Vical Incorporated, a biotechnology company focused on the prevention and treatment of serious or life-threatening diseases, and Cytori Therapeutics, a company focused on stem cell therapies.
+He also serves as a Director for Vical Incorporated, a biotechnology company focused on the prevention and treatment of serious or life-threatening diseases.
 Mr. Lyons was previously a director of PDL BioPharma, Inc., NeurogesX, Inc., and Facet Biotech Corporation.
 Mr. Lyons holds a B.S. in Marine Biology from the University of New Hampshire and an M.B.A. from Northwestern University's J.L.
 Kellogg Graduate School of Management.

-Mr. Aselage has been Chief Executive Officer (CEO) since 2014 and a member of the Board of Directors of Retrophin, Inc. since 2012.
-During his tenure as CEO, Mr. Aselage has drawn upon more than 30 years of biopharmaceutical experience to lead the transformation of Retrophin.
+Mr. Aselage has been a member of the Board of Directors of Retrophin, Inc. since 2012.
+During his tenure as CEO of Retrophin from 2014 to January 2019, Mr. Aselage drew upon more than 30 years of biopharmaceutical experience to lead the transformation of the Company.
 Following his appointment, Mr. Aselage solidified the Company's leadership, led an operational review of pipeline and commercial assets, and built a growth strategy around investigational and commercial therapies to bring long-term value to patients and shareholders.

 ROY D. BAYNES, MD, PhD